Sigma-Ratings/api-docs/source/index.html.md

 `threshold` | A decimal representation of match strength.
 See below for details on the `strength` attribute | float | `integrations` | Sigma integrations filter enables configuration of which integrations are used and how the data is returned | string |
 `countries` | A list of 2 letter [ISO-2 country code](https://www.iso.org/iso-3166-country-codes.html) to limit matches.
 Example: `["US","BR","BE","AU"]` | []string |
+`indicators` | A commma separated list of indicators to filter by | string

 ### Response